robenkleene/collections/cards/us-history.md

 - **Which year were the Intolerable Acts passed?** 1774
 - **What was the Boston Tea Party?
 When did it happen?** To protest the Tea Act, members of the Sons of Liberty, some dressed as Native Americans, threw tea sitting on East India Company ships into the Boston Harbor.
 - **When did the Boston Tea Party happen?** December 16, 1773
-- **What was Paul Revere's Midnight Ride?** Revere from Charlestown rode to meet John Hancock and Samuel Adams in Lexington, then they headed towards Concord, but were captured by British troops in Lincoln along the way.
+- **What was Paul Revere's Midnight Ride?** Revere's rode to alert the colonial militia of the British advance by sea by way of the Charles River.
+Revere rode from Boston to Lexington, where he alerted John Hancock and Samuel Adams, then headed towards Concord, but was captured by the British en route.
 - **Which battle did Paul Revere's Midnight Ride precede?** Battles of Lexington and Concord
 - **What were the first military engagements of the American Revolutionary war?** Battles of Lexington and Concord
 - **When was Paul Revere's Midnight Ride?** April 18, 1775